wellrcosta/email-service/README.md

 ├── middlewares/        # Payload validation
-├── shared/             # Logger and Graceful shutdown └── web/                # Express server for healthcheck
+├── shared/             # Logger and Graceful shutdown └── web/                # Express server for healthcheck test/
+├──                     # Where the tests is located
 ```

 ---